Bradley-B/canon/content/recipes/beef-mushroom-stroganoff.md

 Recipe originally from [Budget Bytes](https://www.budgetbytes.com/one-pot-beef-mushroom-stroganoff/).
 Sometimes I double the recipe, but I don't really have cookware that's big enough so more often I just make it twice across a few days.
+I'm not a huge worcestershire sauce fan, so I sometimes replace it with oyster sauce or soy sauce.
+It doesn't make it taste oyster-y -- it's to add more umami.
+As if this recipe needs it with the beef & mushrooms, lol.

 ### Staple Ingredients
 - 2 cloves garlic